This post discusses law and spirituality.

-This post is part of a longer chapter in an American Bar Association book, Best Lawyer You Can Be: A Guide to Physical, Mental, Emotional, and Spiritual Wellness (2018), by Stewart Levine.
+This post discusses law and spirituality.
+It is the first part of a chapter in an American Bar Association (ABA) book, Best Lawyer You Can Be: A Guide to Physical, Mental, Emotional, and Spiritual Wellness (2018), by Stewart Levine.
+Strategies for dealing with the trauma of law and lawyering can be found in a second installment.

 Lawyering as a Spiritual Path, The Importance of Balance and Reflection